jeffCheng/code_practice/object-oriented design/DeckOfCards/README.md

 # Deck of Cards
-Design the data structure for a feneric deck of cards.
+Design the data structure for a generic deck of cards.
 Explain how you would subclass the data structures to implement blackjack.

 ## Solution
 First, we need to recognize that a "generic" deck of cards can mean many things.
 Generic could mean a standard deck of cards that can play a poker-like game, or it coule even stretch to Uno or baseball cards.
 It is important to ask your interviewer what she means by generic.